shikhar0507/backend-cloud-functions/docs/services/permissions.md

 }
 ```

 > A user can only have one permission, at most.

-This means that if the person that you are trying to grant a permission to already has one permission, your request will be rejected.
+On every successful permission update, the last permission is overwritten.

 ## Supported Permissions (field)